-FISH results were scored manually, and gene amplification was determined according to the American Society of Clinical Oncology/College of American Pathologists-approved criteria of ERBB2 amplification, which is more than six gene copies per nucleus or gene signals/centromere signals > 2.2 (22).
-The fraction (%) of the ERBB2-amplified tumor cells, and sizes of the tumor areas occupied by the ERBB2-amplified tumor cells were determined in the representative sections using IHC and FISH.
-The tumors with less than 50% of ERBB2-amplified cells were arbitrarily defined as tumors with the heterogeneous amplification of the ERBB2.
+FISH results were scored manually, and gene amplification was determined according to the criteria approved by the American Society of Clinical Oncology/College of American Pathologists for ERBB2 amplification, which is more than six gene copies per nucleus or gene signals/centromere signals > 2.2 (22).
+The fraction (%) of the ERBB2-amplified tumor cells and the sizes of the tumor areas occupied by the ERBB2-amplified tumor cells were determined in the representative sections by using IHC and FISH.
+The tumors with less than 50% of ERBB2-amplified cells were arbitrarily defined as tumors with heterogeneous amplification of ERBB2.